 Loans and advances generally are stated at the unpaid principal balance.
 Management has discretion to pay amounts (advances) to third parties on behalf of borrowers to protect the partnership's interest in the loan.
 Advances include, but are not limited to, the payment of interest and principal on a senior lien to prevent foreclosure by the senior lien holder, property taxes, insurance premiums, and attorney fees.
-Advances accrue interest until repaid by the borrower.
+Advances generally are stated at the unpaid principal balance and accrue interest until repaid by the borrower.

 The partnership may fund a specific loan origination net of an interest reserve to insure timely interest payments at the inception (one to two years) of the loan.
-As monthly interest payments become due, the partnership funds the payment into the affiliated trust account.
+As monthly interest payments become due, the partnership funds the payments into the affiliated trust account.

 If events and or changes in circumstances cause management to have serious doubts about the collectability of the payments of interest and principal in accordance with the loan agreement, a loan may be designated as impaired.
 Impaired loans are included in management's periodic analysis of recoverability.
-Any subsequent payments on impaired loans are applied to reduce first the accrued interest, then advances, and then unpaid principal balances.
+Any subsequent payments on impaired loans are applied to late fees and then to reduce first the accrued interest, then advances, and then unpaid principal balances.